msjimc/AgileROH/README.md

 |-|
 |![Figure 5](images/figure5.jpg) |

-Figure 5 shows the program feedback if input file does not recognise the file extension.
+Figure 5: Feedback if the input file does not recognise the file extension.
 While Linux itself does not use file extensions, these programs do use them to decide what type of data file is been used.
 If the file extension is not '.vcf', '.txt' or '.xls' the program will not process them.

 ### The input data file's extension does not match the data type